-We have four reportable business segments that are generally organized and managed along our midstream asset base according to the type of services rendered (or technology employed) and products produced and sold (i) Offshore Pipelines & Services, (ii) Onshore Natural Gas Pipelines & Services, (iii) NGL Pipelines & Services, and (iv) Petrochemical Services.
+We have four reportable business segments that are generally organized and managed along our midstream energy value chain according to the type of services rendered and products produced and/or sold: (i) Offshore Pipelines & Services, (ii) Onshore Natural Gas Pipelines & Services, (iii) NGL Pipelines & Services, and (iv) Petrochemical Services, which are generally organized and managed along our midstream energy value chain according to the type of services rendered and products produced and sold.

 Offshore Pipelines & Services.
-Our Offshore Pipelines & Services segment consists of (i) approximately 1,150 miles of natural gas pipelines strategically located to serve production activities in some of the most active drilling and development regions in the Gulf of Mexico, (ii) approximately 810 miles of Gulf of Mexico offshore crude oil pipeline systems, and (iii) seven multi-purpose offshore hub platforms located in the Gulf of Mexico.
+Our Offshore Pipelines & Services segment consists of (i) approximately 1,150 miles of natural gas pipelines strategically located to serve production activities in some of the most active drilling and development regions in the Gulf of Mexico, (ii) approximately 800 miles of Gulf of Mexico offshore crude oil pipeline systems, and (iii) seven multi-purpose offshore hub platforms located in the Gulf of Mexico.

 Onshore Natural Gas Pipelines & Services.
-Our Onshore Natural Gas Pipelines & Services segment includes onshore natural gas pipeline systems aggregating approximately 17,200 miles that provide for the gathering and transmission of natural gas in Alabama, Colorado, Louisiana, Mississippi, New Mexico and Texas Included in this segment are two salt dome natural gas storage facilities located in Mississippi, which are strategically located to serve the Northeast, Mid-Atlantic and Southeast natural gas markets.
+Our Onshore Natural Gas Pipelines & Services segment includes onshore natural gas pipeline systems aggregating approximately 17,200 miles that provide for the gathering and transmission of natural gas in Alabama, Colorado, Louisiana, Mississippi, New Mexico and Texas.
+Included in this segment are two salt dome natural gas storage facilities located in Mississippi, which are strategically located to serve the Northeast, Mid-Atlantic and Southeast natural gas markets.
 We also lease natural gas storage facilities located in Texas and Louisiana.

 NGL Pipelines & Services.
-Our NGL Pipelines & Services segment is comprised of (i) our natural gas processing business and related NGL marketing activities, (ii) NGL pipelines aggregating approximately 12,810 miles and related storage facilities, which include our strategic Mid-America and Seminole NGL pipeline systems and (iii) NGL fractionation facilities located in Texas and Louisiana.
+Our NGL Pipelines & Services segment is comprised of (i) our natural gas processing business and related NGL marketing activities, (ii) NGL pipelines aggregating approximately 12,775 miles and related storage facilities, which include our strategic Mid-America and Seminole NGL pipeline systems and (iii) NGL fractionation facilities located in Texas and Louisiana.
 This segment also includes our NGL import and export terminaling operations.
+We also lease two NGL storage facilities located in Texas.

 Petrochemical Services.
 Our Petrochemical Services segment includes our four propylene fractionation facilities, our isomerization complex, and our octane additive production facility.
-This segment also includes approximately 530 miles of petrochemical pipeline systems.
+This segment also includes approximately 460 miles of various propylene pipeline systems and a 70-mile hi-purity isobutane pipeline.

-Business strategy
+Business Strategy